ember-cli/ember-try/README.md

   scenarios: [
     {
       name: 'Ember 1.10 with ember-data',
+      bower: {
         dependencies: {
           'ember': '1.10.0',
           'ember-data': '1.0.0-beta.15'
         }
+      }
     },
     {
       name: 'Ember 1.11.0-beta.5',
+      bower: {
         dependencies: {
           'ember': '1.11.0-beta.5'
         }
+      }
     },
     {
-      name: 'Ember canary',
+      name: 'Ember canary with Ember-Data 2.3.0',
+      npm: {
+        devDependencies: {
+          'ember-data': '2.3.0'
+        }
+      },
+      bower: {
         dependencies: {
+          'ember': 'components/ember#canary'
+        },
+        resolutions: {
           'ember': 'canary'
         }
+      }
     },
     {
       name: 'Ember beta',
+      bower: {
         dependencies: {
           'ember': 'components/ember#beta'
         },
-      resolutions: { // Resolutions are only necessary when they do not match the version specified in `dependencies` 'ember': 'canary'
+        resolutions: { // Resolutions are only necessary when they do not match the version specified in `dependencies` 'ember': 'beta'
         }
       }
+    }
   ]
 };
 ```

-Scenarios are sets of dependencies (`bower` only).
-They can be specified exactly as in the `bower.json`
+Scenarios are sets of dependencies (`bower` and `npm` only).
+They can be specified exactly as in the `bower.json` or `package.json`
 The `name` can be used to try just one scenario using the `ember try` command.

 If no `config/ember-try.js` file is present, the default config will be used.
 This is the current default config: